 Vision is closely linked to the learning process.
 Children with undetected vision problems often will have trouble with their schoolwork.
 Many times, children will not complain of vision problems simply because they don’t know what “normal” vision looks like.

-If your child is performing poorly at school, be sure to have his or her eyes examined by an eye doctor who specializes in children’s vision to rule out an underlying visual cause.
+If your child is performing poorly at school, be sure to have his or her eyes examined by an optometrist to rule out an underlying visual cause.

-In addition to evaluating your eyes for glasses and contacts, your eye doctor will check your eyes for eye diseases and other problems that could lead to vision loss.
-Here are some examples of the conditions that your eye doctor will be looking for:
+In addition to evaluating your eyes for glasses and contacts, your optometrist will check your eyes for eye diseases and other problems that could lead to vision loss.
+Here are some examples of the conditions that they will be looking for:

 - Refractive error.
 This refers to nearsightedness, farsightedness and astigmatism.
 Refractive errors are corrected with eyeglasses, contacts or refractive surgery.